MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ![Module Output and Columns](/images/tutorials/basicmechanics/ItemModel_6.png "Module Output and Columns")

 ### Fill your table with data
 We want to get the necessary information from the defined input image *inImage*.
 We want the module to update the content whenever the input image changes.
-Therefore we ned a *Field Listener* calling a Python function whenever the input image changes.
+Therefore we need a *Field Listener* calling a Python function whenever the input image changes.
 Add it to your *Commands* section.

 {{< highlight filename="MyItemModelView.script" >}}
 ```Stan